Btech31488/aws3tierproject/README.md

           ```

 #### 2. **Create an Auto Scaling Group**
-- Navigate tp `EC2 -> Auto Scaling Group -> Create Auto Scaling Group`
+- Navigate to `EC2 -> Auto Scaling Group -> Create Auto Scaling Group`
 - Name group `webserver-asg` and choose the Launch Template you just created
 - Choose the webapp-vpc and select the 2 public subnet under the `Availabilty Zones and subnets`